Open the Online Voter Information.

 - Sign and date your registration form in blue or black ink.
 This is required!

-- Mail (do not fax) the completed registration form.
+- Mail (do not fax or e-mail) the completed registration form.

 Send to: Monroe County Board of Elections